Canonically Jordan recoverable categories for modules over the path algebra of $A_n$ type quivers: Jordan recoverability and canonical Jordan recoverability

 We define a \emph{generic matrix of $\Gamma$} as a $\#\Gamma_0 \times \#\Gamma_0$ matrix $M = (m_{i,j})$ where $m_{i,j} = 0$ whenever there is no arrow $i \longrightarrow j$ in $\Gamma$, and the rest of its entries are complex numbers algebraically independent over $\mathbb{Q}$.

-We now state the following result proven by Gansner \cite[Theorem 2.1]{Ga81Ac} and independently by Saks in his thesis \cite[Theorem 6.3]{Saks80}. \begin{theorem} For any finite acyclic quiver $\Gamma$, and for any generic matrix $M$ of $\Gamma$, then $M$ is nilpotent and $\JF(M) = \Delta(\Gamma)$. \end{theorem} One can notice that the construction of $\Delta(\Gamma)$ is closely similar to the one for calculating the Greene--Kleitman invariant at each vertex of $Q$.
-These similarities and some previous results from \cite{GPT19} allow us to state the following result. \begin{theorem} Let $Q$ be an $A_n$ type quiver.
+We now state the following result proven by Gansner \cite[Theorem 2.1]{Ga81Ac} and independently by Saks in his thesis \cite[Theorem 6.3]{Saks80}. \begin{theorem} Let $\Gamma$ be a finite acyclic quiver.
+Any generic matrix $M$ of $\Gamma$ is nilpotent.
+Moreover, we have $\JF(M) = \Delta(\Gamma)$. \end{theorem} One can notice that the construction of $\Delta(\Gamma)$ is closely similar to the one for calculating the Greene--Kleitman invariant at each vertex of $Q$.
+These similarities, along with some previous results from \cite{GPT19}, allow us to state the following result. \begin{theorem} Let $Q$ be an $A_n$ type quiver.
 Let $Y$ be a finite-dimensional representation over an algebraically closed field $\mathbb{K}$.
 Then $\NEnd(Y)$ is an irreducible algebraic variety.
 Furthermore, there is a maximum value of $\JF$, with respect to $\pmb{\unlhd}$, on $\NEnd(Y)$ which is attained on a dense open set of $\NEnd(Y)$, and this value is exactly $\GK(Y)$. \end{theorem} \begin{proof}[Proof] As a direct consequence of \cite[Theorem 2.3]{GPT19} stated in a more considerable generality (instead of finite-dimensional representation $Y$ over an $A_n$ type quiver $Q$, they proved the same result for any finite-dimensional left module $Y$ over a finite-dimensional $\mathbb{K}$-algebra), we can already affirm that $\NEnd(Y)$ is an irreducible algebraic variety, and the fact that $\JF$ admits a maximal value on $\NEnd(Y)$ attained on a dense open set.